SAP/node-rfc/CONTRIBUTING.md

 ### How to contribute - the Process

 1. Make sure the issue you've filed in the [issue tracker] has the label "contribution welcome" - otherwise, it is not ready to be worked on.
-2. Fork the node-rfc repository to your GitHub account.
+2. Fork the `node-rfc` repository to your GitHub account.
 3. Create a branch for your issue or feature, and commit or push your changes on that branch.
-4. Create a Pull Request from your forked repository to github.com/SAP/node-rfc.
+4. Create a Pull Request from your forked repository to `github.com/SAP/node-rfc`.
 In the subject of the pull request, briefly describe the bug fix or enhancement you're contributing.
 In the pull request description, please provide a link to the issue in the issue tracker.
 5. Follow the link posted by the CLA assistant to your pull request and accept it, as described above.
 6. Wait for our code review and approval.
 We may ask you for additional commits, or make changes to your pull request ourselves.
     -   Note that the node-rfc developers also have their regular duties so, depending on the required effort for reviewing, testing, and clarification, this may take a while.